 Rick Myers is from Fremont, Nebraska where he still calls home.
-Rick earned his Juris Doctor from Creighton University and spent time as a professor at the University of Nebraska College of Law and at Midland University.
+Rick earned his Juris Doctor from Creighton University and spent time as an adjunct professor at the University of Nebraska at Omaha and at Midland University.
 He has been with McGill since 1997.

 Since 2008, Rick has been selected by his peers for inclusion in The Best Lawyers in America® in the fields of Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law, was named Best Lawyers’ 2016 Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law “Lawyer of the Year” for Omaha, has been selected to the Super Lawyers list since 2012, and has earned the AV Preeminent designation in Martindale-Hubbell® Peer Review Ratings™, the gold standard in attorney ratings.

 Rick spends much of his free time volunteering.
 He is the former Grand Master of Masons in Nebraska and a Past International Director of Lions Clubs International.
 In his remaining free time, you will find Rick on the water or on a motorcycle.